terrapkg/packages/README.md

 ### Enterprise Linux (EL)

-Only EL10 or above are supported, and not all packages available in Terra are available in Terra EL.
+Only EL10 is supported.
+Not all packages available in Terra are available in Terra EL at this time.

 ```bash
 sudo dnf install --nogpgcheck --repofrompath 'terra,https://repos.fyralabs.com/terrael$releasever' terra-release